Looking for plant health export certificates or export support? Select here.

 The Plant Health Quadrilaterals (Quads) is a strategic coalition composed of the national plant protection organizations of Australia, Canada, New Zealand, and the United States of America.
 It is not an official treaty organization but rather an informal alliance and venue for cooperation among the plant health authorities of the Quads countries.
 It enables our respective plant health and biosecurity officials to address plant health and biosecurity issues, particularly as they affect international trade of plants, plant products, and other regulated articles.

-For more information about the Plant Health Quadrilaterals Group, contact Stephanie Dubon, Deputy Technical Director of International Phytosanitary Standards, at firstname.lastname@example.org.
+For more information about the Plant Health Quadrilaterals Group, contact Stephanie Dubon, the IPS Coordinator, at firstname.lastname@example.org.